-All Sports for Schools athletes have represented Great Britain at the highest level in various Olympic disciplines.
+All Sports for Schools athletes have represented Great Britain or Ireland at the highest level in various Olympic disciplines.

 Inspirational role models for primary school children, our amazing athletes and para-athletes come into your school to motivate the pupils through their stories and engage with them via kids fitness and fun.
 Here are just some of these extraordinary people:

 Alistair 'AJ' Pingram is a former Royal Marines Engineer.
 He played professional hockey with the Royal Navy before an accident damaged both his ankles in 2000.
 He played Point Guard position in the GB Invictus team and plays for Cheshire Phoenix and Rhyl Raptors at homes in Wales.

 Did you know?
 AJ attended his first Invictus Games as a spectator before he was encouraged to try out for the team!

 Alistair Patrick Heselton

 GB Paralympic football player Alistair has an amazing story to tell.
 Previously a professional footballer, he survived a life changing car accident in 2006 which left him in a coma for two months.
 Doctors told him he may never walk again and his football career would be lost forever.
 Through hard work and perseverance Alistair regained his health before taking up disability football – and scoring against Argentina at London 2012 Paralympic Games!